Ajaikannan/Bungee-Internship/README.md

 2 .
 Now create a leastPrice.csv sheet with 3 columns (SKU , FIRST_MINIMUM_PRICE , SECOND_MINIMUM_PRICE)

-3 .For each filtered SKU find minimum using =min(range) and second minimum using =small(range,2) function
+3. For each filtered SKU find minimum using =min(range) and second minimum using =small(range,2) function